amodrojs/amodro-lifecycle/README.md

 1) Has a default fetch implementation, something that is analogous to script fetching, but: fetch/translate with CORS: If a fetch is done that does not allow access via CORS, then the ES loader treats this similar to the script tag type of loading: translate() gets called with an empty string, or maybe is not called at all, and the loader would evaluate the text in accordance with the boundaries set in item 2).

 A new CORS property might be needed if there is a concern about intranets that allowed * origins for CORS and did not expect this type of use.
 In that case, the translate() step is only run with the real text if the property was set.
-Otherwise, translate is skipped but evaluate can be run on the original script, similar to how script tags operate today.
+Otherwise, translate is skipped but evaluation of the original script can still occur, similar to how script tags operate today.

-2) evaluate() would not fall under the CSP eval policies, but policies similar to the ones that govern how script tags can be used.
+2) Script evaluation would not fall under the CSP eval policies, but policies similar to the ones that govern how script tags can be used.
 A new CSP directive could be introduced for this case.
 The main point is that it is not "eval" but more like how scripts are evaluated, but with the translate step applying (if it qualified in item 1).

 The goal with these items is to allow module loading of JS as it works today with script tags to continue to work with plain JS files in a module loader, and not require a new CORS property to get the equivalent of script tag fetching and execution.